brandur/sorg/content/nanoglyphs-drafts/008-actix.md

 Some low-level tasks in software are performed so often that they're worth optimizing aggressively, even if the resulting implementation is fiendishly complex compared to the original.

-Recall from the description of _Fortunes_ above that fortune messages must be treated as untrusted, and therefore they should be properly HTML escaped before being HTML rendered.
-Actix escapes using the [`v_htmlescape`](https://github.com/botika/v_escape) crate, which optimizes HTML escaping by leveraging [<acronym title="Streaming SIMD Extensions 4">SSE4</acronym>](https://en.wikipedia.org/wiki/SSE4#SSE4.2), a set of Intel <acronym title="Single instruction, multiple data">SIMD</acronym> instructions that parallelize operations on data at the CPU level.
-SSE 4.2 in particular adds <acronym title="String and Text New Instructions">STTNI</acronym>, a set of instructions that perform character searches and comparison on two inputs of 16 bytes at a time.
-Although designed to help speed up the parsing of XML documents, it turns out they can be leveraged for optimizing web-related features as well.
+Recall from the description of _Fortunes_ above that fortune messages must be treated as untrusted, and therefore need to be properly HTML escaped before being HTML rendered.
+Actix escapes using [`v_htmlescape`](https://github.com/botika/v_escape), which optimizes HTML escaping through [<acronym title="Streaming SIMD Extensions 4">SSE4</acronym>](https://en.wikipedia.org/wiki/SSE4#SSE4.2), a set of Intel <acronym title="Single Instruction, Multiple Data">SIMD</acronym> (Single Instruction, Multiple Data) instructions that parallelize operations on data at the CPU level.
+SSE 4.2 in particular adds <acronym title="String and Text New Instructions">STTNI</acronym> (String and Text New Instructions), a set of operations that perform character searches and comparison on two inputs of 16 bytes at a time.
+Although designed to help speed up the parsing of XML documents, it turns out they're also useful for optimizing web-related features.

 See [`sse.rs`](https://github.com/botika/v_escape/blob/56549a196fbff38a4d3fb7354b8ada586fe074eb/v_escape/src/sse.rs) in the `v_escape` project to get a feel for how this works.
 Notably, although the code is `unsafe`, the entire implementation is still written in Rust -- no need to drop down to assembly or C as would be common practice in other languages.